EnochPoon/Python-Course/01_intro/README.md

 One of them simply evaluates an expression, while the other one prints to the console.

 **Self-study:** Change your code so it becomes each of these code snippets below.
-After running each of them, determine what you see in the interactions window (Note that sometimes nothing will be printed, and sometimes an error would be produced):
+After running each of them, determine what you see in the shell (Note that sometimes nothing will be printed, and sometimes an error would be produced):

 1. ```python
    a = 3